Grove City College awards a number of merit-based scholarships to outstanding, academically gifted students each year.

 Incoming freshmen who are ranked first (in a minimum class of 30) or second in their class (in a minimum class of 100) as determined by submission of their final accredited high school transcript automatically qualify for this one-year scholarship in the amount of $1,000.
 No application is required.

-Incoming freshmen who are National Merit Scholarship finalists automatically qualify for this one-year scholarship in the amount of $2,000.
+Incoming freshmen who are National Merit Finalists or CLT10 National Award Recipients automatically qualify for this one-year scholarship in the amount of $2,000.
 No application is required.

 The Alumni Merit Reward Scholarship is a one-year scholarship that rewards students for productive high school careers.
 This competitive scholarship is available to high achieving incoming freshmen based on available funds.